kokkos/kokkos-core-wiki/Subviews.md

 ### 11.2.2 Dimension of a subview

 Suppose that a View has `k` dimensions.
-Then, when calling `subview` on that View, you must pass in `k` arguments.
+Then when calling `subview` on that View, you must pass in `k` arguments.
 Every argument that is a single index -- that is, not a pair or `ALL()` -- reduces the dimension of the resulting View by 1.

 ### 11.2.3 Degenerate Views

 Given a View with `k` dimensions, we call that View _degenerate_ if any of its dimensions is zero.
-Degenerate Views are useful for keeping code simple, by avoiding special cases.
+Degenerate Views are useful for keeping code simple by avoiding special cases.
 For example, consider a MPI (Message-Passing Interface) distributed-memory parallel code that uses Kokkos to represent local (per-process) data structures.
 Suppose that the code distributes a dense matrix (2-D array) in block row fashion over the MPI processes in a communicator.
 It could be that some processes own zero rows of the matrix.
 This may not be efficient, since those processes do no work yet participate in collectives, but it might be possible.
 In this case, allowing Views with zero rows would reduce the number of special cases in the code.